 - ½ lemon, juiced

 - garnish: cilantro

-- In the bottom of a large zip lock bag or bowl, mix the olive oil, lemon, curry powder, garlic powder, smoked paprika, salt and pepper.
+- In a large bowl, mix the olive oil, lemon, curry powder, garlic powder, smoked paprika, salt, and pepper.

 - Add the cauliflower florets on top and mix until well coated.
 You can allow it to marinate in the fridge for 1 hour, but it is not required.